p-marco/p-marco.github.io/about.md

 **Passionate about humanities and digital technologies, I love to interact with data.**

+I am a PhD student in Italian Linguistics at Palacky University of Olomouc, I have cofounded (with Marcello Bolpagni) the project Czech-IT!
+A linguistic corpus of Czech learners which acquire the Italian language.
 I am currently collaborating at PoLet500 - Polemiche Letterarie del Cinquecento for the digital planning of the project, as IT Supervisor.
 I enjoy continuous and cumulative learning in different fields, in which I can get involved through freelance activities.